ni/niveristand-communications-bus-template/Docs/Developer Guide.md

 ### Custom Device Support

 The majority of the custom device implementation lives in `Source/Custom Device Support`.
-Both the G Interfaces and concrete implementations of these interfaces live in this directory and are built `Communication Bus Template Support.lvproj`.
+Both the G Interfaces and concrete implementations of these interfaces live in this directory and are built in `Communication Bus Template Support.lvproj`.
 Template developers should make every effort to keep code contained to the libraries included in this project instead of `Communication Bus Template Custom Device.lvproj`.

 ## Scripting API

 All code interacting with the system definition through the LabVIEW Custom Device API, or the .NET API directly, should go through VIs contained in `Communication Bus Template Scripting.lvlib`.
 This library is the single source of truth for defining anything existing in the system definition XML.
 The exception to this rule is if the VeriStand API already provides a VI for doing exactly what is required, i.e. `NI VeriStand - Set Item Description.vi`.

 This layer enables users to access the system definition from within System Explorer and directly through LabVIEW, while going through a single code path.
-If you are writing anything to the system definition through a VI not contained in this library, you're probably doing it incorrectly.
+If any code is touching the system definition through a VI not contained in this library, that functionality should be moved into this API.

 ## System Explorer